 Notifying Fast-Track applications

-To be eligible for the fast track process, the resource consent application must be a district land use application having a controlled activity status (s87AAC), or for an activity or class of activities prescribed by regulations made under s360G(1)(a), and it must have an electronic address for service.
+To be eligible for the fast track process, the resource consent application must be a district land use application having a controlled activity status (s87AAC), and it must have an electronic address for service.
 A notification decision must be made within 10 working days after lodgement.